zoylendt/zoylendt.github.io/content/Coding/NiceGUI - multiplayer game.md

 # Goal

 Create a (dockerized) implementation of the '[Dominion](https://cdn.1j1ju.com/medias/59/e6/c2-dominion-rulebook.pdf)' base game with NiceGUI.

+The game logic can be managed by [pyminion](https://github.com/evanofslack/pyminion):
+	- API is mentioned on

 Desired functions:
 	- [ ] single page (to simplify) - > maybe like [this](https://github.com/zauberzeug/nicegui/tree/main/examples/single_page_app)?
 	- [ ] no login required, dynamic player assignment based on ip